Jalal Al-e-Ahmad: Gharbzadegi: "Westoxification"

-Al-e-Ahmad is perhaps most famous for using the term Gharbzadegi, originally coined by Ahmad Fardid and variously translated in English as weststruckness, westoxification and occidentosis - in a book by the same name Occidentosis: A Plague from the West, self-published by Al-e Ahmad in Iran in 1962.
-In the book Al-e-Ahmad developed a "stinging critique of western technology, and by implication of Western `civilization` itself".
-He argued that the decline of traditional Iranian industries such as carpet-weaving were the beginning of Western "economic and existential victories over the East."
+Al-e-Ahmad is perhaps most famous for using the term gharbzadegi, originally coined by Ahmad Fardid and variously translated in English as weststruckness, westoxification and occidentosis - in a book by the same name Occidentosis: A Plague from the West, self-published by Al-e Ahmad in Iran in 1962.
+In the book Al-e-Ahmad developed a "stinging critique of Western technology and by implication of Western 'civilization' itself".
+He argued that the decline of traditional Iranian industries such as carpet weaving was the beginning of Western "economic and existential victories over the East."
 His criticism of Western technology and mechanization was influenced, through Ahmad Fardid, by Heidegger, and he also considered Jean-Paul Sartre as another seminal philosophical influence.
-There was also Ernst Jünger, to whom Jalal ascribe a major part in the genealogy of his famous book, and he goes on to say "Junger and I were both exploring more or less the same subject, but from two viewpoints.
+There was also Ernst Jünger, to whom Jalal ascribes a major part in the genealogy of his famous book, and he goes on to say "Junger and I were both exploring more or less the same subject, but from two viewpoints.
 We were addressing the same question, but in two languages."
-Throughout the twelve chapters of the essay, Al-e Ahmad defines gharbzadegi as a contagious disease, lists its initial symptoms and details its etiology, diagnoses local patients, offers prognosis for patients in other localities, and consults with other specialists to suggest a rather hazy antidote.
+Throughout the twelve chapters of the essay, Al-e Ahmad defines gharbzadegi as a contagious disease, lists its initial symptoms and details its etiology, diagnoses local patients, offers a prognosis for patients in other localities, and consults with other specialists to suggest a rather hazy antidote.

 His message was embraced by the Ayatollah Khomeini, who wrote in 1971 that "The poisonous culture of imperialism [is] penetrating to the depths of towns and villages throughout the Muslim world, displacing the culture of the Qur'an, recruiting our youth en masse to the service of foreigners and imperialists..."

 and became part of the ideology of the 1979 Iranian Revolution, which emphasized nationalization of industry, independence in all areas of life from both the Soviet and the Western world, and "self-sufficiency" in economics.
 He was also one of the main influences of Ahmadinejad.

 Discourse of authenticity

 Ali Mirsepasi believes that Al-e Ahmad is concerned with the discourse of authenticity along with Shariati.
-According to Mirsepasi, Jalal extended his critiques of the hegemonic power of west.
+According to Mirsepasi, Jalal extended his critiques of the hegemonic power of the West.
 The critique is centered on the concept of westoxication.
-Al-e Ahmad attacks secular intellectual with the concept.
+Al-e Ahmad attacks secular intellectuals with the concept.
 He believes that the intellectuals could not construct effectively an authentically Iranian modernity.
-In this occasion, he posed the concept of “return” to an Islamic culture which is authentic at the same time.
-Al-e Ahmad believed for avoiding the homogenizing and alienating forces of modernity, it is necessary to return to roots of Islamic culture.
+On this occasion, he posed the concept of “return” to an Islamic culture which is authentic at the same time.
+Al-e Ahmad believed that to avoid the homogenizing and alienating forces of modernity, it is necessary to return to the roots of Islamic culture.
 In fact, Al Ahmad wanted to reimagine modernity with Iranian-Islamic tradition.